How To Set Up Utilities For The First Time in Japan

 How to set up gas in Japan

-There are two types of gas to be aware of in Japan:
+There are two types of gas that apartments and houses use in Japan:

 City gas (都市ガス)